fritzb100/cbpone/README.md

 1. Setup → Named Credentials → New
 2. Create External Credential with your OpenAI API key
 3. Create Named Credential: `OpenAI_NC` pointing to `https://api.openai.com`

+**External Credentials Not working?**
+1. use nameCredentials with custommetadata
+2. Create Custom Metadata Record - Steps to add your OpenAI API key to the openAiKey Custom Metadata Type
+3. Verify Legacy Named Credential - Confirms the OpenAI_Legacy Named Credential is properly configured

 ### 3. Load Sample Data
 ```bash